Grotte di Toirano

 Another cave visitor was the Biologycave bear (Ursus spelaeus).
 They left traces like footprints and scratches from their paws.
 And of course some died in the cave and left their bones in the Cimitero degli Orsi (bear cemetary).
 A complete skeletton was reconstructed and is on display in the cave.

-After this treasure the path enters the artificial tunnel to the final chamber of the Grotta di San Lucia Inferiore.
+After this treasure, the path enters the artificial tunnel to the final chamber of the Grotta di San Lucia Inferiore.
 And here the spelethemes are completely different, but still as exceptional as those before.
 They are mostly fragile and pointy aragonite crystals of exceptional size and number.
-After this the remaining chambers, offering a wealth of dripstone speleothems, are not appropriately appreciated by the visitors which are overwhelmed by the things they have seen before.
+After this, the remaining chambers, offering a wealth of dripstone speleothems, are not appropriately appreciated by the visitors which are overwhelmed by the things they have seen before.

 But this place has even more caves for the visitor.
 There is Grotta di S. Lucia, the upper level of the show cave with a medieval cave church in the entrance.
-Unfortunately the cave and church are closed most of the time, but it is possible to see the church portal.
+Unfortunately, the cave and church are closed most of the time, but it is possible to see the church portal.
 On the way to this cave a steep trail branches off, which leads to the Grotta del Colombo.
 This trail includes some iron ladders and climbing, until the visitor reaches the cave entrance.
-The view is impressive, but the cave is closed by a iron bar gate.
+The view is impressive, but the cave is closed by an iron bar gate.